Cavatelli with Broccoli al Limone, Traditional Dish from Puglia

 Sauté the onion and garlic until soft.
 Add crushed red pepper to the mixture, if desired.

 Add 2 cups of chicken stock to the pan, reserving 1/2 cup for the end.
-Add lemon juice and bring mixture to a boil, then reduce to low simmer.
+Add lemon juice and bring mixture to a boil then reduce to simmer.

 Cook frozen cavatelli according to instructions.

-When cavatelli are done cooking, remove with a spider strainer one ladle at a time, and add directly to the thickened chicken stock.
-Do not rinse with water!
+When cavatelli are done cooking, remove with a spider strainer one ladle at a time and add directly to the thickened chicken stock.
+Do not rinse the noodles with water!
 Stir cavatelli until coated.